 Degenerative Brain Diseases

-Degenerative brain diseases are caused by the decline and death of nervous system cells called neurons.
+Degenerative brain diseases are caused by the decline and death of nerve cells called neurons.
 These diseases are progressive, meaning that the condition worsens over time as greater numbers of neurons in the brain die.
-As the brain gradually deteriorates, the patient loses intellectual function in key areas such as speech, memory and spatial skills.
+As the brain gradually deteriorates, the patient loses intellectual function in key areas like speech, memory and spatial skills.